-The Online Learning Program acts as the liaison between the Office of Provost and faculty to determine the programs and courses that are offered online.
-Our role is to organize, and support the development of our new online and web-supported courses, and online programs to benefit the entire Brewton-Parker College community.
+The Division of Online Programs acts as the liaison between the Office of Provost and faculty to determine the programs and courses that are offered online.
+The division's role is to organize and support the development of new online and web-supported courses, as well as online degree programs to benefit the entire Brewton-Parker College community.